 - A Backup Option: In the event that the primary Point of Sale (POS) system does not work, or it cannot be brought to a remote market location, the tap on phone capability will provide a consistent backup and ensure there is no shortfall in the availability of taking such a payment.

-- The Move to a Cashless Society: Tap on phone will provide a launchpad for economies that are seeking to move to a cashless society; a trend seen in Europe and other developed economies like the Nordics.
+- The Move to a Cashless Society: Tap on phone will provide a launchpad for economies that are seeking to move to a cashless society; a tech trend seen in Europe and other developed economies like the Nordics.
 This will also prove useful in the event of regulatory enforcement for digital transactions, as happened in Denmark, where regulators announced they will require certain types of businesses to use a digital cash register, such as a POS terminal, for transacting by 2024.

 - Card-Not-Present Transactions: Tap on phone should see high uptake in businesses that operate primarily remotely, such as Internet-first retailers, but need to accept in-person payments on occasion.